Manmohan Singh: Foreign policy

-Relations have improved with Japan and European Union countries, like the United Kingdom, France, and Germany.
-Relations with Iran have continued and negotiations over the Iran-Pakistan-India gas pipeline have taken place.
+Relations improved with Japan and European Union countries, like the United Kingdom, France, and Germany.
+Relations with Iran continued and negotiations over the Iran-Pakistan-India gas pipeline have taken place.
 New Delhi hosted an India–Africa Summit in April 2006 which was attended by the leaders of 15 African states.
 Relations have improved with other developing countries, particularly Brazil and South Africa.
 Singh carried forward the momentum which was established after the "Brasilia Declaration" in 2003 and the IBSA Dialogue Forum was formed.

-Singh's government has also been especially keen on expanding ties with Israel.
-Since 2003, the two countries have made significant investments in each other and Israel now rivals Russia to become India's defence partner.
-Though there have been a few diplomatic glitches between India and Russia, especially over the delay and price hike of several Russian weapons to be delivered to India, relations between the two remain strong with India and Russia signing various agreements to increase defence, nuclear energy and space co-operation.
+Singh's government was especially keen on expanding ties with Israel.
+From 2003, the two countries made significant investments in each other, making Israel a rival to Russia to become India's largest defence partner.
+Though there have been a few diplomatic glitches between India and Russia, especially over the delay and price hike of several Russian weapons to be delivered to India, relations between the two remained strong with India and Russia signing various agreements to increase defence, nuclear energy and space co-operation.

+During the Libyan Civil War, India abstained from voting on the UN Security Council's Resolutions 1970 and 1973 that authorised NATO action in Libya.
+In Lok Sabha, resolution was uniamously adopted to condemn NATO's military intervention in Libya.

+In 2009, Singh was among the leaders who laid the foundation of the BRICS.
+The establishment of the group is often described as a display of emergent economic power.

+Singh criticised the West for the use of force to enforce regime change in Syria and Libya during his speech at the UN in September 2011.
+India was silent over the killing of Gaddafi.
+Although India was among the last few countries to recognise the Libyan National Transitional Council, it agreed to work with the Council to help rebuild Libya.
+India resent an ambassador to Tripoli in July 2012 having shut its mission in Tripoli in 2011.